-This is a compilation of the University of Western Australia Act 1911 and includes the amendments made by the other written laws referred to in the following table ^{1a}.
+This reprint is a compilation as at 10 December 2010 of the University of Western Australia Act 1911 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.